FASP-QAT/qat-documentation/docs/user/03-table-of-contents.md

 # Table of Contents

-Below is the full breakdown of the QAT user documentation.
+Welcome to the User Manual for the Quantification Analytics Tool (QAT).
+This manual is designed for end-users, providing comprehensive information on system functionality, workflows, and best practices.
+Technical administrators should view the [Developer](/docs/developer/01_purpose.md) and [API](https://fasp-qat.github.io/qat-documentation/docs/api) sections.

 Click on any section to navigate to the detailed guide.

 - [Section 1: Overview](04-overview.md#overview)
 - [Section 2: Getting Started](05-getting-started.md#getting-started)